GoogleCloudPlatform/healthcare/deploy/engine/README.md

 ## Tips

 -   Before running `terragrunt apply-all` always run `terragrunt plan-all` and carefully review the output.
+The CICD will create a trigger to generate the plan.
 Look for the values of the known fields to ensure they are what you expect.
 You may see some values with the word "mock" in them.
 These values are coming from other deployments and will be filled with the real value once Terragrunt runs the dependent deployment.

--   `terragrunt apply-all` should be used at least once to deploy your baseline org.
-After that, individual deployments should only be deployed one at a time using `terragrunt apply`.
-This reduces the chances of a bad apply affecting multiple parts of your infra and reduces the permissions needed.

 -   If you plan on using the engine again, do not manually modify any generated file as it will be overwritten the next time the engine runs.
 Instead,